Your guide to digital asset management for small businesses

 It takes too long for your team to launch their campaigns

 Natural dog food company, Forthglade, have grown quickly.
-More employees in sales, marketing and ecommerce teams means more people needing access to top-quality assets.
+More employees in sales, marketing and ecommerce teams means more people needing access to their top-quality digital content.

-That’s what David, Forthglade’s Graphic Design Manager, set out to streamline.
-He used Dash as the home for brand-approved digital content, and moved all of it over from SharePoint.
-Rather than the teams coming to him to check what could or couldn’t be used, they could have confidence everything on Dash was ready to use.
+That's what David, Forthglade's Graphic Design Manager, set out to streamline.
+He used Dash as the digital library for brand-approved content, and moved all of it over from SharePoint.
+Rather than the teams coming to him to check what could or couldn't be used, they could have confidence everything on Dash was ready to use.

 “I wanted one place where everyone knew if they were going there to get an image, it was definitely approved and good to go!”